DES300 Research Proposal

 This research proposal responds to the DES304 Emerging Technologies stream, which asks how emerging technologies and speculative design might reimagine how people in Aotearoa connect, collaborate, and create.
 The project investigates a plausible future efficiency culture in which focus, effort, and contribution are no longer treated as private intentions or assumed qualities, but become visible, measurable, contestable, and socially accountable through Artificial Intelligence (AI), behavioural sensing, peer contestability, and commitment stakes.

 The proposed design response is a speculative future productivity system, currently titled Tickers.
 Rather than functioning as a conventional productivity app, it operates as a provotype through which audiences can experience and question a future culture of verified effort.
-A provotype is used here as a provocative prototype: an artefact designed to expose assumptions and stimulate debate rather than validate a solution.
+A provotype is used here as a provocative prototype: an artefact designed to expose assumptions and stimulate debate rather than validate a solution (Boer & Donovan, 2012).
 In this system, users enter Proof Spaces, declare tasks, receive Focus Integrity scores, submit evidence of work, and allow peers or systems to contest whether their effort is valid.
 The project investigates the tension between support and control: while such a system may help people focus, collaborate, and stay accountable, it may equally normalise surveillance, pressure, shame, and behavioural control.

 The research uses speculative design, critical design, provotyping, and practice-led design research as its methodological framework.
 It uses secondary and non-participative methods, including literature review, precedent analysis, technology review, scenario building, system mapping, interface prototyping, and ethical analysis.
 The intended contribution is not to prove that such a system improves productivity, but to make a possible future culture of verified effort visible, plausible, and debatable.